csrhddlam/csrhddlam.github.io/index.md

 I am a research scientist at FAIR, Meta.
 Before that I received my Ph.D. in Computer Science at Johns Hopkins University, advised by [Bloomberg Distinguished Professor](https://en.wikipedia.org/wiki/Bloomberg_Distinguished_Professorships) [Alan Yuille](https://cs.jhu.edu/~ayuille/).
 I obtained M.S. in Electrical Engineering from University of California, Los Angeles and B.S. in Information Engineering from Shanghai Jiao Tong University.
 I also spent two years as a student researcher at Google.
 I had wonderful summers at Allen Institute for Artificial Intelligence and TuSimple.

-My research interest is computer vision with focuses on recognition and segmentation of images and videos.
+My research interest is computer vision with focuses on understanding images and videos.

 <!---
 **Hiring: We are recruiting research interns** interested in video understanding, generation, and vision-language.
 If you are interested in the opportunities, please email me for details.